nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Severity: Category A felony

-Penalty: A sexual assault conviction in Nevada results in life imprisonment.
+Penalty: A sexual assault conviction in Nevada may result in life imprisonment.
 The possibility of parole depends on the age of the victim, the defendant’s criminal history, and whether or not the victim sustained bodily harm during the assault.

 If the victim is 16 years or older: